alexandre-touret/rest-apis-versioning-workshop/docs/01-without_versioning.md

 . ./bin/createBook.sh
 ```

-Now you can stop this service (i.e., [rest-book](../rest-book)) now by typin CTRL+C on the shell you started the rest-book module.
+Now you can stop this service (i.e., [rest-book](../rest-book)) now by typing CTRL+C on the shell you started the rest-book module.

 ## Adding new data